Cindy Brewer / owner, 500 hour E-RYT

 Alia found yoga while exploring alternate forms of exercise and quickly discovered the beauty, peace and calmness that yoga can bring.
 She is excited to help others find the same stress relief and inner calmness that she has found and is currently working on her 200 hour training with Sandy Raper in Concord, NC.
-Alia lives in Oakboro with her fabulous husband and daughter where she enjoys planting flowers and being part of the nature around her.
+Alia lives in Oakboro with her fabulous husband and daughters where she enjoys planting flowers and being part of the nature around her.
 She works with volunteers and a wonderful team at Hospice & Palliative Care Charlotte Region, and though she practices yoga throughout the area, she loves the warmth and family feel of APY.

 Lisa wanted to learn to live her passion and learn to live with peace.
 She wanted her heart to be open and moving forward.
 She is enjoying beginning to teach yoga and make new friends.
 She enjoys showing people what she loves about yoga and what it has done for her.

 Along with her Be Kind Teacher Training at APY, Lisa also received certification in Yoga Warriors which will enable her to teach yoga for Veterans, those with PTSD and amputees.
 She looks forward to giving back in any way she can.